mrfarmer09/minimax-tic-tac-toe/README.md

-# Robot vs Human, Tic Tac Toe
+# Robot vs Human, Minimax Tic Tac Toe

 ## Description
 This is an AI using the minimax algorithm.